meolar/supertux-wiki/Current-Design-Document.md

 **Hellbent**

 Hellbents are black bombs that run straight towards Tux and explode on contact with either Tux, another enemy or a wall.
 If they face away from Tux they will turn around to run towards Tux again.
+Hellbents can jump over a small distance, like the haywire.
+If
+Tux stomps on the Hellbent's head, it will stun the the bomb, but the third time stomping, the hellbent will get stunned like before, and then explode.

 ### Bosses

 **Toucan and Totem Boss**

-The toucan will primarly fly high up while performing several attacks from above.
-Occasionally, (if totem boss is present in the same sector) they will land on the highest totem head to protect it from Tux - otherwise they will stay midair constantly!
+The Toucan will primarly fly high up while performing several attacks from above.
+Occasionally, (if Totem boss is present in the same sector) they will land on the highest totem head to protect it from Tux - otherwise they will stay midair constantly!

-Attacks the toucan could perform:
+Attacks the Toucan could perform:

 - Spits 3 seeds in an arc (triple shot) - repeats this attack at a set interval depending on its current health (i.e. 5 lives -> attack once, 4 health -> attack twice, ... etc.)
-- A dive attack Tux must jump over to avoid, also giving him a chance of attacking the toucan
+- A dive attack Tux must jump over to avoid, also giving him a chance of attacking the Toucan
-- Toucan summons a few of his normal sized totem minions (if totem boss is not present/defeated beforehand)
+- Toucan summons a few of his normal sized totem minions (if Totem boss is not present/defeated beforehand)

-The totem boss consists out of 5 head pieces which must all be destroyed in order to defeat the boss.
-Depending on how many head pieces are remaining the totem boss will perform a different attack.
+The Totem Boss consists out of 5 head pieces which must all be destroyed in order to defeat the boss.
+Depending on how many head pieces are remaining the Totem Boss will perform a different attack.

-- 5 heads: chases Tux and tries to squish him against a wall (requires Up Splasher or trampoline to avoid)
+- 5 heads: Chases Tux and tries to squish him against a wall (requires Trampoline to avoid)
-- 4 heads: totem shoots spikeball projectile while chasing Tux and trying to squish him
+- 4 heads: Totem shoots spikeball projectile while chasing Tux and trying to squish him
-- 3 heads: spins its sharp wings while constantly jumping (instead of running)
+- 3 heads: Spins its sharp wings while constantly jumping (instead of running)
-- 2 heads: reveal spikes on top (other head spits out 1 fire rock & 1 normal rock in sequence normal rock must thrown against upper head)
+- 2 heads: Reveals spikes on top (other head spits out 1 fire rock and 1 normal rock in sequence; normal rock must be thrown against the upper head)
-- 1 head: totem flies over Tux and stombs down once it is right above Tux (like ice crusher) giving Tux time for a final attack
+- 1 head: Totem flies over Tux and stomps down once it is right above Tux (Like the Crusher) giving Tux time for a final attack

 If a totem head is destroyed it pushes Tux away to prevent landing on the next head right away (like the 'push-explosion' radius).
-The throwable rock will be a mechanic in the 3rd castle or prior in world 3, allowing to break through certain walls and crush enemies (informing the player that they are throwable and effective against enemies).
+The throwable rock will be a mechanic in the Tropical Paradise castle or prior in world 3, allowing to break through certain walls and crush enemies (informing the player that they are throwable and effective against enemies).

+Things to be considered:
+- How do you defeat a Totem head?

 ---

 # Unconfirmed Ideas

-Only some, few or none of this stuff may be added, or might get added at a later time.
+Only some, a few, or none of this stuff may be added, or might get added at a later time.

 ### Features that would affect current gameplay